Pandan Jaya LRT station: Location

-The Pandan Jaya station is situated in and named after the Ampang Jaya locality of Pandan Jaya, and is within walking distance of the village of Kampung Kerayong to the west and the localities of Taman Shamelin Perkasa (Malay; English: Shamelin Perkasa Estate), Taman Maju Jaya (Maju Jaya Estate) and Taman Cheras Indah (Cheras Indah Estate) to the south.
-The station is also situated beside Kerayong River, which borders Pandan Jaya and other aforementioned areas.
-The station is accessible from Pandan Jaya via a complex of flats to the north, and a footbridge across Kerayong River to Jalan Pandan Indah (Pandan Indah Road) to the south.
+The Pandan Jaya station is situated in and named after the Ampang locality of Pandan Jaya, and is within walking distance of the village of Kampung Kerayong to the west and the localities of Taman Shamelin Perkasa, Taman Maju Jaya and Taman Cheras Indah to the south.
+The station is also situated beside the Kerayong River, which borders Pandan Jaya and the other aforementioned areas.
+The station is accessible from Pandan Jaya via a complex of flats to the north, and a footbridge across the Kerayong River to Jalan Pandan Indah to the south.

-The Pandan Jaya station was constructed along two leveled tracks, reusing the now defunct Federated Malay States Railway and Malayan Railway route between Kuala Lumpur, Ampang town and Salak South.
+The station was constructed along two levelled tracks, reusing the now defunct Federated Malay States Railway (FMSR) and Keretapi Tanah Melayu (KTM) route between Kuala Lumpur, Ampang and Salak South.